fortunejs/fortune-nedb/README.md

 Note that the `filename` option has no effect, since Fortune.js determines filenames based on type name.

-Another adapter-specific option is the `query` object in the `find` method, this allows for arbitrary queries.
+Another adapter-specific option is the `query` function in the `find` method, which accepts the query object as an argument, and may either mutate or return the query object.
+This allows for arbitrary queries.

 ## License